Skip to content

 userState VERIFIED The user is 18 years of age or older.

-SUPERVISED The user has a supervised account where a parent has set the age.
-Use ageLower and ageUpper to verify the user's Age Range.
+SUPERVISED The user has a supervised account where a parent has set the age range.
+Use ageLower and ageUpper to verify the user's age range.

-SUPERVISED_APPROVAL_PENDING The user has a supervised account, and the supervising parent has not yet approved one or more pending significant changes.
-Use ageLower and ageUpper to verify the user's Age Range.
-Use mostRecentApprovalDate to check the last approved significant change.
+SUPERVISED_APPROVAL_PENDING The user has a supervised account, and the supervising parent has not yet approved one or more pending important changes.
+Use ageLower and ageUpper to verify the user's age range.
+Use mostRecentApprovalDate to check the last approved important change.

-SUPERVISED_APPROVAL_DENIED The user has a supervised account, and the parent of the supervised user has denied approval for one or more significant changes.
-Use ageLower, ageUpper, and mostRecentApprovalDate to check the last approved significant change.
+SUPERVISED_APPROVAL_DENIED The user has a supervised account, and the supervising parent has denied approval for one or more important changes.
+Use ageLower, ageUpper, and mostRecentApprovalDate to check the last approved important change.

 UNKNOWN Not subject to age verification.
-This could be users outside the applicable jurisdiction and region, or they may be 18 years of age or older or younger.
-Setting 'User Age Verification' to 'Do not verify' in 'Console > Provisioning > SDK Settings' will result in an UNKNOWN response.
+The user resides outside the applicable jurisdiction and region or may be 18 years of age or older or younger.
+If you set 'User age verification' to 'Do not verify' in 'Console > Provisioning > SDK Settings', you will receive an UNKNOWN response.

 REQUIRED The user has not been verified or supervised in the applicable jurisdiction and region.
 These users may be 18 years of age or older or younger.
-To receive age verification, ask users to visit device settings and marketplace apps to verify their status.
+To receive age verification, ask users to visit device settings and the marketplace app to confirm their status.

-ageLower 0 to 18 The lower bound (inclusive) of the Age Range for supervised users.
-Use ageLower and ageUpper to verify the user's Age Range.
+ageLower 0 to 18 The lower bound (inclusive) of the age range for a supervised user.
+Use ageLower and ageUpper to verify the user's age range.

 -1 userState is UNKNOWN or REQUIRED.

-ageUpper 2 to 18 The upper bound (inclusive) of the Age Range for supervised users.
-Use ageLower and ageUpper to verify the user's Age Range.
+ageUpper 2 to 18 The upper bound (inclusive) of the age range for a supervised user.
+Use ageLower and ageUpper to verify the user's age range.

 -1 The user is 18 years of age or older, or userState is UNKNOWN or REQUIRED.

-mostRecentApprovalDate Datestamp The date of the most recent approved significant change.
+mostRecentApprovalDate Datestamp The date of the most recent approved important change.

 Ex) "2023-07-01T00:00:00.008Z"

-Empty (a blank value) userState is SUPERVISED and no significant changes have been submitted.
+Empty (a blank value) userState is SUPERVISED and there are no submitted major changes.
 Or userState is UNKNOWN or REQUIRED.

-ageRangeId App Store generated ID An alphanumeric ID generated by the marketplace.
+ageRangeId App Store generated ID An identifier generated by the marketplace.

-Google Play Store : An ID assigned by Google Play to supervised user installations, which is the installID.
+Google Play Store : The ID assigned by Google Play to a supervised user installation, which is the installID.
 Used to notify app approval revocation.
 Review the app approval revocation documentation.

 Amazon App Store : The userId of the Amazon account.